Are you ready to write series fiction?

 How do I invest the minimal amount of time in a series and get it to market?
 To clarify, I believe in what you (Holly) have said about writing on a publisher’s dime vs writing on an indie writing dime.
 What if I spend months building a matrix, bible, etc. and then the series flops?
 In traditional publishing, I would still have an advance.
 But as an indie, I take the risk and the reward – how do I minimize risk and write/work smart?

-Werner Meyer
+22. Werner Meyer Avatar

 Hi Holly,